KyloIO/kylo-docs/how-to-guides/SetupaNiFiClusterinaKyloSandbox.rst

 Prerequisite
 ============

-You will need to have set up a Kylo sandbox according to the `Wizard Driven Deployment Guide <KyloSetupWizardDeploymentGuide.html>`__.
+You will need to have set up a Kylo sandbox according to the :doc:`../installation/KyloSetupWizardDeploymentGuide.html>`__.

 Install a Second NiFi Node
 ==========================